 Willie Tolliver Jr.

-Professor of English, Director of Film and Media Studies, Director of Africana Studies
+Professor of English and Chair, Director of Film and Media Studies, Director of Africana Studies

 Office Location: Buttrick 310

 M.A., University of Chicago

 Ph.D., University of Chicago

 Deconstructing Will Smith: Theorizing Race, Celebrity, and Masculinity